NaoyaIijima/Infant-movements-analysis/README.md

 # How to use
 1. Put the measured video and background image to the "data" folder
-2. Open main.py, Specify path of the measured video and background image to filenameMovie and filenameBackImage that are args of function "feature_extraction".
+2. Open main.py, specify path of the measured video and background image to filenameMovie and filenameBackImage that are args of function "feature_extraction".
 3. Implement main.py.
 4. Results are saved to the "results" folder that named implemantation time.